l3dlp-sandbox/kikofernandez.github.io/_pages/about.md

 ## September

-* Launch the book ICO for "GRASP principles for the Object-oriented mind"
+* Launched the book ICO for "GRASP principles for the Object-oriented mind"

 * Talk submitted to PartialConf has been accepted.
 The abstract is written below: